-- Disorderly conduct - Gum chewing or eating during unauthorized times (Chronic) - Lost Pride Scholar charts or refusal to maintain chart (Chronic) - Repeated incidents of tardiness or truancy to class or to school - Repeated uniform violations - Major or chronic acts of insolence or defiance toward a school staff member. - Obscenity, profanity, or vulgarity - Vandalism
+- Disorderly conduct

+- Repeated incidents of tardiness or truancy to class or to school

+- Repeated uniform violations

+- Major or chronic acts of insolence or defiance toward a school staff member.

+- Obscenity, profanity, or vulgarity

+- Vandalism

-Students who fail to serve all Saturday Accountabilities before the end of the school year, may not participate in school trips and end of year fun activities or, in the case of graduating 8th grade students, may lose the right to participate in graduation-related activities, etc.
+Students who fail to serve all Accountabilities before the end of the school year, may not participate in school trips and end of year fun activities or, in the case of graduating 8th grade students, may lose the right to participate in graduation-related activities, etc.